EmrysMyrddin/docker-labs/readme.md

 ## Docker for beginners

-You can also do this tutorial directly on (play with docker training site)[http://training.play-with-docker.com/dev-stage1/].
+You can also do this tutorial directly on [play with docker training site](http://training.play-with-docker.com/dev-stage1/).

 ### Stage 1 : The begining